sidkaria/PullQueue/README.md

     - Link to original message sent in the channel
     - Complete button to remove it from the queue
 4. The bot will send a message reply to the original message, confirming that it has added the person's request(s) to the queue.
+6. You can modify the variables in `variables.py` for additional optional features
+    - Reactions to original messages can remove items from the queue
+    - Show organization repo in the information text in the queue
+    - Feedback text when removing item from queue
+    - Reply to original thread saying the PRs have been added to the queue
 5. You can also call `/prs` for the bot to re-send the queue to the channel and pin it again.

 ---

 ## Setup

 Clone the repo.
 Follow instructions to [create a slack app for your workspace](https://api.slack.com/start/building/bolt-python) and run the app, using this repo as the code for your app.
+You can either use the manifest included in `./manifest/manifest.yml` to create your app's settings in the Slack API portal, or manually tweak the scopes and event subscriptions:

 Bot Token scopes required for the app to function correctly:
 - `app_mentions:read`